-Conversations about black people and elections did not begin in 1870, with the ratification of the 15th Amendment to the U.S. Constitution.
+Conversations about Black people and elections did not begin in 1870, with the ratification of the 15th Amendment to the U.S. Constitution.
 They did not end in 1965, with Congress’s passage of the Voting Rights Act.
 These two pieces of American legislation do not serve as the boundaries for examining the disenfranchising of people of color.
 Voter suppression continued in the form of mandatory literacy tests, voter ID laws, and gerrymandering.
 While more than half a century separates us from these recordings, their messages could not be more relevant.
-For more information about these and other audiovisual items related to black ballots, please contact email@example.com.
+For more information about these and other audiovisual items related to black ballots, please contact us at email@example.com.

 “For close to four years now, efforts have been made to get a delegation of Negro leaders to discuss the problems of segregation with the president.
 We have had a deaf ear.” —Benjamin F. McLaurin, 1955

-During a 1955 meeting for the Brotherhood of Sleeping Car Porters union, labor organizer Benjamin F. McLaurin speaks on the importance of the black vote in the battle for civil rights, President Dwight Eisenhower's refusal to meet with black civil rights leaders, and gives logistical details for a civil rights demonstration taking place at the Lincoln Memorial later that day.
+During a 1955 meeting for the Brotherhood of Sleeping Car Porters union, labor organizer Benjamin F. McLaurin speaks on the importance of the Black vote in the battle for civil rights, President Dwight Eisenhower's refusal to meet with Black civil rights leaders, and gives logistical details for a civil rights demonstration taking place at the Lincoln Memorial later that day.

 Track 2: Louis D'ejoie Interview.
 Part One